TailGuy/DF-docker/README.md

 # DF-docker
-This project is used to automatically install and set up a data historian and data transformation from OPC UA to MQTT and monitoring.
+This is a Docker Compose-based project that automates the deployment of a data historian and protocol bridge for transforming OPC UA data to MQTT.
+It integrates time-series storage, monitoring, and visualization tools to support Industrial IoT (IIoT) applications, enabling real-time data collection, protocol conversion, and system oversight.

 > [!NOTE]
 > Make sure to set up your environment variables before running the docker compose script